Justorkovva/TanksGame/README.md

 ## General Information

-This was my first project in UE4, made as a part of this [course](https://www.udemy.com/course/unrealcourse/).
+This was my first game in UE4, made as a part of this [course](https://www.udemy.com/course/unrealcourse/).